Generative Quantile Regression with Variability Penalty

 where $\rho_{\tau}(u) = u(\tau-I(u<0))$ is the check function, and $\mathcal{F}$ is a function class such as a reproducing kernel Hilbert space or a family of neural networks.
 Neural networks are a particularly attractive way to model the quantile function $f(\bm{X}, \tau)$ in \eqref{nonparametricquantile}, because they are universal approximators for any Lebesgue integrable function \citep{lu2017expressive}.

-In this paper, we choose to model the quantile function in \eqref{nonparametricquantile} using deep neural networks (DNNs).
-We define a DNN as a neural network with at least two hidden layers and a fairly large number of nodes.
+In this paper, we model the quantile function in \eqref{nonparametricquantile} using deep neural networks (DNNs).
+We define a DNN as a neural network with at least two hidden layers and a large number of hidden neurons.
 We refer to \cite{EmmertStreib2020FrontiersinAI} for a comprehensive review of DNNs.
 Despite the universal approximation properties of DNNs, we must \textit{also} take care to ensure that our estimated quantile functions do \textit{not} cross each other.
 Therefore, we have to consider a wide enough \textit{monotonic} function class $\cG^m$ to cover the true $Q_{Y \mid \bm{X}}(\cdot)$.
 We formally introduce this class $\cG^m$ in Section \ref{sec:mono}.

 Let $G$ denote the constructed DNN, which is defined as a feature map function $\{ G \in \cG^m:\mathbb{R}^{p+1} \mapsto\mathbb{R}^1 \}$ that takes $(\bm{X}_i, \tau)$ as input and generates the conditional quantile for $Y_i$ given $\bm{X}_i$ at level $\tau$ as output.
 We refer to this generative framework as \emph{Generative Quantile Regression} (GQR).
 The optimization problem for GQR is